igorleonovich/2ndrive-mac/README.md

-# 2ndrive
+# 🦉2ndrive
-Bash script for auto/manual ejecting second drive on a Mac OS' boot
+Bash script for auto/manual ejecting second drive on a Mac OS' boot.

+It helps you to decrease noise level of a computer and save battery power.

+Typical usage of it assumes that some MacBook has both SDD and HDD and you do not want to use HDD constantly.
+Of course it may be helpful in some other cases.

 ## Steps
 1. Open Terminal, run `sh 2nd.sh`.